Société Mokta El Hadid: First discovery

 He contacted the polytechnician and engineer of mines Alphonse Parran to form the new company and start exploitation.

 Due to shortage of both labour and capital, little progress was made and in 1849 the government revoked the three Talabot concessions.
 In 1852 they were restored after Napoleon III had taken power.

 Meanwhile, Eugène de Bassano, a Paris entrepreneur better known as Marquis de Bassano, founded the Société Civile des Mines et Hauts Fourneaux des Karezas, which had the concession to exploit a deposit in Meboudja between Bône and Aïn-Mokra (now Berrahal), which was called the Karezas mine.
 The company built a narrow-gauge railway to transport the iron ore from the mine to a harbour on the Seybouse River near Bône.
 The place was called Allélik and was 6 km south of Bône.
 It is where the ironworks and blast furnaces for processing the ore were located.
-The 11 km long railway with a gauge of 1.055 mm opened in 1853 and was the first railway built in Algeria, however not open to public transport.
+The 11 km long railway with a gauge of 1.055 mm opened in 1853 and was the first railway built in Algeria, however it was not open to public transport.

-In 1857 the Mokta el Hadid mine was found, and the Talabots gained the concession.
+In 1857 the Mokta el Hadid mine was founded, and the Talabots gained the concession.

 The ore was in a vein 2500 m long and 10 to 50 m wide.

 The magnetite ore was 70% pure iron.

 This ore, free of sulfur and phosphorus, was much more suitable for the Bessemer and Martin processes than the poorer ores high in phosphorus that are typical of France, Belgium, Luxembourg and Germany.

 Plans for a merger with the steelworks at Alais in the Gard were drawn up, possibly part of a larger merger with the mines of the Grand-Combe, but stalled.

 In 1863 the Société de Mokta el Hadid was established definitively.

 It took over the operation of the Société Civile des Mines et Hauts Fourneaux des Karezas mentioned above.

 Plans were drawn up to combine the Mokta el Hadid mines with the Firminy, Loire, steelworks, the Gard coal mines and the Saut-du-Tarn steelworks near Albi, Tarn.

 20 million francs of capital would be needed, including 8 million of fresh capital for upgrades at the various sites.